File Controller

 The “Verify Checksum” feature helps ensure you’re working with the correct files.
 The Verify Checksum option uses the file content checksum to confirm that a file with the same file ID is present on the device.

-Use the “Verify All” button to check all files at once or the individual “Verify” button in each row for specific files.
+Use the “Verify All” button to check all files at once, or the individual “Verify” button in each row for specific files.

-Indication of default state “Not Verified”.
+Indicates the default state is “Not Verified”.

 Export Options